joelvaneenwyk/homepage/content/about/index.md

 #### Experience

+* Dec 2023 - Dec 2024: Microsoft, Principal Program Manager
-* Oct 2015 - Present: Microsoft, Principal Field Application Engineer
+* Oct 2015 - Dec 2023: Microsoft, Principal Field Application Engineer
   * Responsible for scoping out future partnerships and analyzing industry trends to ensure we invest our resources appropriately to avoid reactive development practices.
   * Manage team in Europe, Japan, and North America.
   * Gather feedback from clients worldwide to drive roadmap for Havok products.